 Just as South El Monte’s demography reflects a mix of cultures and ethnicities, the farm grows a variety of produce, including Mexican and Asian crops.

-During the different seasons, there is an array of vegetables to sample, including beets, fennel, chard, broccoli, and cauliflower.
-The produce is available to the community via donation and, for a nominal monthly fee, through the Community Supported Agriculture (CSA) program.
+Produce is available to the community via donation and, for a nominal monthly fee, through the Community Supported Agriculture (CSA) program.
 With CSA, participants can receive a fresh box of produce a week.

 Marianne Zaugg, Earthworks’ farm program and development director, who has past experience in health and wellness coaching, believes that the more holistically you can eat, the better your body and mind will function.

 One of the farms missions is to help El Monte and South El Monte move away from being a food desert and focus more on healthy eating and active living.
-BASE Landscape Architecture, a creative design studio that aims to design productive landscape, defines a food desert as “a geographic area where affordable, fresh, healthy, and nutritious food is difficult to obtain.”

 Earthworks Farm has collaborated with a number of organizations in furthering its mission.
 They worked with nonprofit TreePeople on a planting event and provided special dishes made from produce harvested from the farm that morning.
 They also reach out to local restaurants via their farm-to-table program, where they offer organic produce for chefs.